andrew/ultimate-awesome/README.md

 - [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch) - Papers, repository and other data about anime or manga research.
 Please let me know if you have information that the list does not include.
 - [awesome-dashboard](https://github.com/obazoud/awesome-dashboard) - A curated list of amazingly awesome dashboards/visualization resources.
 - [awesome-pixel-art](https://github.com/Siilwyn/awesome-pixel-art) - Curated list of everything awesome around pixel art.
+- [awesome-android-things](https://github.com/amitshekhariitbhu/awesome-android-things) - A curated list of awesome android things tutorials, libraries and much more at one place.
 - [awesome-cg-vfx-pipeline](https://github.com/cgwire/awesome-cg-vfx-pipeline) - List of open-source technologies that help in the process of building a pipeline for CG and VFX productions.
 - [toolsforactivism](https://github.com/drewrwilson/toolsforactivism) - Growing list of digital tools for activism things.
-- [ForensicsTools](https://github.com/mesquidar/ForensicsTools) - A list of free and open forensics analysis tools and other resources.
 - [awesome-webpack-perf](https://github.com/iamakulov/awesome-webpack-perf) - A curated list of webpack tools for web performance.
 - [awesome-toolbox-chinese](https://github.com/bestxtools/awesome-toolbox-chinese) - 🧰 优秀工具箱集合 - 收集，推荐好用、优秀的工具箱。工具箱大全。|  |
 - [awesome-he](https://github.com/jonaschn/awesome-he) - ✨ Awesome - A curated list of amazing Homomorphic Encryption libraries, software and resources.